eshwen/lab-book/README.md

 ## To do list

-- Get list of listings in Table of Contents to render properly
 - Organise the files better:
   - Move everything into the `modules` directory.
 Then have one subdirectory for each section of the lab book, with further subdirectories for figures, etc.
   - Move title and abstract into separate files and put in a `frontmatter` folder